faiz9/HCI-Research-Team11/README.md

 ![Example Image](Assets/image15.png)

-○ Problem: The search results page is too plain.
+- **Problem:** The search results page is too plain.
 Each search result could contain a little more information for the user.
-○ Who came up with the problem: Hector
+- **Who came up with the problem:** Hector
-○ Heuristics: #2 Match between system and real-world, #8 aesthetic and minimalist design ○ Severity: 2
+- **Heuristics:** #2 Match between system and real-world, #8 aesthetic and minimalist design
+- **Severity:** 2
-○ Proposed Changes: Improve the UI, create card components for each search result with images.
+- **Proposed Changes:** Improve the UI, create card components for each search result with images.
-○ Screenshot with change:
+- **Screenshot with change:**

 ![Example Image](Assets/image16.png)

 ### ●

 ![Example Image](Assets/image17.png)

-○ Problem: Inconsistent color scheme within pages.
+- **Problem:** Inconsistent color scheme within pages.
 For instance, other pages on the app have a background color of light green.
 Here we have two pages in strong blue.
 Additionally, the text on the survey page is in white not providing contrast.
-○ Who came up with the problem:  Syed
+- **Who came up with the problem:** Syed
-○ Heuristics: #4 Consistency
+- **Heuristics:** #4 Consistency
-○ Severity: 3
+- **Severity:** 3
-○ Proposed Changes: Change the color to light green to all pages to make it consistent and align with the same color scheme.
+- **Proposed Changes:** Change the color to light green to all pages to make it consistent and align with the same color scheme.
 Change the survey label color to black for contrast and better visibility.
-○ Screenshot with change:
+- **Screenshot with change:**

 ![Example Image](Assets/image18.png)